doubleedesign/100-days-of-code/r1-log.md

 ### Day 27
 * Started on [Ray Wenderlich's iOS/Swift course](https://www.raywenderlich.com/4919757-your-first-ios-and-swiftui-app/) - intro content
-* Read documentation for [The Dog API](https://thedogapi.com/) and [The Cat API](https://thecatapi.com/) with a view to using these for my iOS project
+* Read documentation for [The Dog API](https://thedogapi.com/) and [The Cat API](https://thecatapi.com/) with a view to using these for an iOS or Android project for uni

 ### Day 28
 * AWS Course - S3 buckets
-* Created iOS app project, started working on the layout
+* Created an iOS app project, started working on the layout

+### Day 29
+* AWS Course - EC2 intro
+* Set up Drupal site for a client project and started on developing the theme
+* Set up Android project [DoggyData](https://github.com/doubleedesign/DoggyData) app for uni project